tayiorbeii/egghead.io_idiomatic_redux_course_notes/19-Updating_the_State_with_the_Fetched_Data.md

 #### Creating the `activeIds` Reducer

 Our `activeIds` reducer will also keep track of an array of `id`s, but only for `todos` on the active tab.
-We will need to handle the `'RECEIVE_TODOS'` action in exactly the same way as the `allIds` reducer before it.
+We will need to handle the `RECEIVE_TODOS` action in exactly the same way as the `allIds` reducer before it.

 ```javascript
 const activeIds = (state = [], action) => {